-Learning how to empathize teaches a child to understand and accept, and helps him to reflect the same during stressful times later.
+Learning how to empathize teaches a child to understand, accept, and reflect the same during stressful times later.

 Focus on effort rather than results

-Parents who appreciate children for their efforts are successful in raising kids who believe in themselves and never stop trying.
+Parents who appreciate children for their efforts are encouraging those kids to believe in themselves and never stop trying.

 Recalling happier times

 Negative thinking may drive a child to believe that bad times never end.
-As caregivers or counselors, we can motivate them to recall past experiences, which made them sad initially, but they could later overcome it.
+As caregivers or counselors, we can motivate them to recall past experiences, that made them sad initially but they could later overcome it.

-Asking questions such as ‘How did you feel when you got a better outcome than you had expected?’ can help them introspect and find hope from within.
+Asking questions such as “How did you feel when you got a better outcome than you expected?” can help them introspect and find hope from within.

-Once they learn to manage their expectations and look into any matter with rational reasoning, they automatically tune in to their optimistic self.
+Once they learn to manage their expectations and look into any matter with rational reasoning, they may more easily tune in to their optimistic self.

 Can We Test and Assess Optimism?